 The Company entered into an option agreement with Vanicom Resources Limited ("Vanicom") on the Somanike project.
 The agreement provides that Vanicom may acquire 100% interest in the project in consideration of a total of \$25,000 in cash payments at the signature of the Agreement (payment made).
-Vanicom is also required to pay \$125,000 in common shares of Vanicom, pay \$75,000 in cash and incur \$600,000 in exploration expenditures no later than June 15, 2021.
-Class 1 Nickel and Technologies Inc.

-has an option to acquire a 100% interest in the rights held by Vanicom.
+Vanicom is also required to pay \$125,000 in common shares of Vanicom, pay \$75,000 in cash and incur \$600,000 in exploration expenditures, including 750 m of drilling, no later than December 31, 2021, subject to an agreement with Globex Mining Enterprises Inc. Class 1 Nickel and Technologies Inc. has an option to acquire a 100% interest in the rights held by Vanicom.
 Vanicom carried out surface geophysical work on the project in the fall of 2019.

-No exploration work was carried out by the Company on the project during the year.
+No exploration work was carried out by the Company on the project during the period.